-In addition to the 40 credits earned in the Advanced EMT and Paramedic Certificates, students will complete the following to earn the AAS Degree with a total of 69 credits.
+In addition to the 50 credits earned in the Advanced EMT and Paramedic Certificates, students will complete the following to earn the AAS Degree with a total of 79 credits.

-BIO213 Anatomy and Physiology I 4 Communications Elective 3 BIO214 Anatomy and Physiology II 4 General Education Elective 3 ENG101 College Composition 3 Humanities Elective 3 MAT111 Quantitative Reasoning 3 Social Sciences Elective 3 PSY101 Introduction to Psychology 3 Total Credits 29
+BIO213 Anatomy and Physiology I 4

+BIO214 Anatomy and Physiology 4

+COM105 Interpersonal Communications 3

+SOC101 Introduction to Sociology

+ENG101 College Composition

+MAT111 Quantitative Reasoning.
+3

+PHI110 Introduction to Contemporary Ethics 3

+PSY101 Introduction to Psychology 3

+PSY215 Developmental Psychology 3